How the drought actually helps make it hotter.

 So how does this relate to the drought?

 Well, you see the way the sun heats us up is by first heating the ground which then heats the air.
-When there is lots of moisture in the ground2015-07-15_10-04-17 and in the surrounding vegetation a lot of the suns energy goes into evaporating the water instead of heating up the ground and air.
+When there is lots of moisture in the ground and in the surrounding vegetation a lot of the suns energy goes into evaporating the water instead of heating up the ground and air.
 So when we are in a drought like we are, the sun can heat up both the dry cracked ground fast and the air equally as fast.
 It’s just like heating up the pan and not the water when you are boiling water.

 This warmer air due to the dry ground over time can actually help to strengthen the upper ridge of high pressure that is causing the heat wave to begin with.
 This is that positive feedback I was referring to.
 This is why when we get into a pattern like this in the summer time in the Carolinas it can be so hard to break out of it.
 The good news is usually by the end of the summer the pattern breaks on its own.